AraBlocks/ara-reward-protocol/README.md

 #### Farmer

-A peer in the network who provides a service.
+A peer in the network who can provide a service.

 #### Requester

-A peer in the network who intends to distribute work amoungst farmers.
+A peer in the network who desires to distribute work amoungst peers.

 ### Job